0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-hud.md

 # The Hud

-We take a brief divergence from the [GDScript Tutorial]() here.
-It won't make it harder to complete.
+We take a brief divergence from the GDScript tutorial to [Set up the hud](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html#contents) before the Main Scene.
+We do this because we want to use this in the Main Scene.
+Its easier to have it made before you need to use it.

 The hud is much of what you've already encountered however it has a greater emphasis on the `impl`.
 Our hud will expose functions for our main scene to use.
 We do that by having public functions on our struct.
 That being said the shape of the file is very much the same.
 Give it a go.
+Here's the [GDScript Ref](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html#contents)

 ###### file:../src/hud.rs
 ```